 Dawah to family is delicate.

 The best is by your own good manner, respect and good conduct, to win the heart of the person in front of you.
 You cannot win someone's heart with a sermon or a speech.
 The best way is to do it with action, because action is more powerful than speech.
-Once the action is performed, with good manner and patience, accompanied by du'a, after a while Allah will join the hearts.
+Once the action is performed, with good manner and patience, accompanied by du'a, after a while Allah will unite the hearts.
 After that, He will open the heart towards you and if Allah opens the heart, now you can start the proper da'wah.

 Da'wah to the neighbours, colleagues or other non-Muslims, is based on the same principle.
 We have to be patient and trust in Allah.
 Study the conduct of Rasulullah SAW and the Companions, including how they dealt with their families and other tribes.